-So how does this kind of automation, or even more advanced automation, benefit your company’s IT and shared services business processes?
+So how might this kind of automation – or even more advanced forms – benefit your company’s IT and shared services business processes?
 Within every large enterprise is a set of processes that can be fully or partially automated in order to simplify and accelerate productivity.
 In this article, we’ll create a checklist to help you determine whether autonomics is worth investigating, and how IPsoft’s 1Desk might be able to help.

 1. Does Your IT Team Handle the Same Processes Over and Over?

 With autonomics, your company can create workflows that allow your IT operations system to solve these issues automatically, or with partial automation.
-By enabling autonomics to handle these common tasks, your company is reducing the number of rote tasks your workers must perform, you’re freeing workers up to take on more complex and unique tasks, and you’re accelerating the time in which these matters are resolved.
+By enabling autonomics to handle these common tasks, your company is reducing the number of rote tasks your workers must perform, thus freeing workers up to take on more complex and unique tasks.

 2. Are Your IT Professionals Overwhelmed by Rote Processes?

-Companies with small IT teams are likely to find that the aforementioned typical issues eat up much of the time they could be using to do other, more important work.
+Companies with small IT teams are likely to find that the aforementioned high-volume issues eat up much of the time they could be using to do accomplish higher value work.
 You could hire additional workers to help meet this demand, but what happens when demand decelerates?
-Now you’ve got an office full of workers who are getting paid to do very little, or who are doing low-value tasks over and over.
+Now you’ve got an office full of workers who are getting paid to repeatedly execute very low-value tasks over and over.

-By enabling autonomics solutions to handle the bulk of your routine processes, your company is empowering IT professionals to take on more crucial work.
+By enabling autonomics solutions to handle the bulk of your routine processes, your company empowers its IT professionals to take on more crucial work.
 Of equal importance, you’re not wasting money hiring staffers that you won’t need in a few weeks or months, and you’re not overwhelming your current staff with an untenable amount of tasks.

 3. Do Your Customers Complain about Your Digital Experience?

-Companies that employ autonomics solutions are proactively guarding against performance issues.
-If and when the autonomics solution spots a problem, it is designed to automatically run fixes to resolve the issue.
-Most website and app performance issues are common and can be treated with automated workflows, so autonomics solutions can make fixes before customers even realize an issue has occurred.
+In a traditional set-up, a problem is detected, and the company assigns an IT professional to address the problem and wait for the issue to be resolved.
+Autonomic solutions proactively guard against performance issues.
+If and when the autonomic system spots a problem, it automatically deploys virtual agents to resolve the issue following a Standard Operating Procedure.
+Most website and app performance issues are common and can be treated with these automated workflows, which means fixes before customers even realize an issue has occurred.